asadamatic/Unfollow-All-On-Instagram/README.md

 # Unfollow-All-On-Instagram
-Python bot to unfollow all the users.
+Python bot that uses selenium to unfollow all the users you follow.

 1. Selenium